Luz María Gordillo, Ph.D.

 Peer-reviewed Creative Publications

 “La Secretary,” short story that emphasizes Mexican women's transnational experiences in their community of origin.
-Conveyed through the point of view of a 15 year old teenager, her experience emphasizes familial transnational dislocations; for Volume VIII of Border-Lines, Journal of the Latino Research Center at the University of Nevada, Reno.
-(Forthcoming 2014).
+Conveyed through the point of view of a 15-year-old teenager, her experience emphasizes familial transnational dislocations for Border-Lines Journal of the Latino Research Center at the University of Nevada, Reno.
+Volume III, 98-102, 2015.

 Neon Thighs, submitted for the anthology Queer Latina Voices, published by Kórima Press.
-(Under Review).
+(Forthcoming 2016).